denoland/docs/runtime/manual/basics/workspaces/index.md

 }
 ```

-Running `deno fmt` in the workspace, will format `buzz` package to not have any
+Running `deno fmt` in the workspace, will format the `log` package to not have
-semicolons, and `deno lint` won't complain if you leave an unused var in one of
+any semicolons, and `deno lint` won't complain if you leave an unused var in one
-the source files.
+of the source files.

 ## Configuring built-in Deno tools